You Really Don’t Need These 7 Home Health Products

-You might be surprised – look around your own home once you’ve read this!
+You might be surprised – look around your own home.
+Once you’ve read this, you may wish to throw some stuff away!

 When you strip yourself of bacteria with anti-bacterial soap, you may be killing the good germs that actually serve to keep you healthy.

 Now of course, in certain places anti-bacterial soap may be necessary – think hospitals and shelters for example.
-People with compromised immune systems will also benefit from anti-bacterial soap.
+People with compromised immune systems may also benefit from anti-bacterial soap.

 These drops may indeed make your eyes temporarily whiter and brighter, but they can cause unwanted side effects.